flobb/FlobFoundationBundle/README.md

 **BE AWARE: THIS BUNDLE WILL NOT ADD THE FOUNDATION FRAMEWORK BUT RATHER FUNCTIONNALITIES FOR SYMFONY TO WORK WITH IT**

-To include Foundation, jQuery, Normalize & Modernizer you can use the [CloudFlare CDN](http://cdnjs.com/libraries/foundation/).
+To include all the librairies you can use a CDN like [CloudFlare CDN](http://cdnjs.com/).
-This bundle uses icons from Font Awesome.
-To add it, you can use the [bootstrapcdn](http://www.bootstrapcdn.com).

 ## Requirements